Calm Jittery Nerves in a Hurry

 - Relax rib cage and chest.

 Visualization is like having a vision board in your mind.

 To visualize means to form a mental image of something.
-To visual something is to simply imagine it in your mind.
+To visualize something is to simply imagine it in your mind.
 Some people like to think of it as going to their happy place and having what they want before those things materialize.
-It is more effective as if you see yourself being in those places and having those things.
+It is more effective if you see yourself being in those places and having those things.